 Sometimes we get a little snobbish about the ultra developed hot spring “resorts” that require a hefty entrance fee.
 In fact, on our first trip to Iceland, we skipped the Blue Lagoon because we thought it would be “too touristy”.
 Well, that and we were on an extremely tight budget.

-Since that first trip, we’ve returned to the Blue Lagoon on two different occasions, and I can say with certainty that yes, it’s touristy, but yes, it’s also super worthwhile and a cool place to add to your Iceland itinerary
+Since that first trip, we’ve returned to the Blue Lagoon on two different occasions, and I can say with certainty that yes, it’s touristy, but yes, it’s also super worthwhile and it’s a cool thing to add to your Iceland bucket list.

 Our advice is to try soaking in a few different types of hot springs during your trip to see which you like best.
 Try at least one natural spring and one developed resort, even if you, like us, are hesitant about them.
 I will admit, Iceland does developed hot springs pretty damn well!